d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

         return X
 ```

-Let us create an encoder with two stacked encoder transformer blocks, whose hyper-parameters are same as before.
+Let's create an encoder with two stacked encoder transformer blocks, whose hyper-parameters are same as before.
 Similar to the previous toy example's parameters, we add two more parameters `vocab_size` to be $200$ and `num_layers` to be $2$ here.

 ```{.python .input  n=15}
 encoder = TransformerEncoder(200, 24, 48, 8, 2, 0.5)